goToMain/libosdp/doc/osdpctl/configuration.rst

 on the mode, some more keys are required.
 Such dependencies are listed below each table.

-Read mode about `INI file format`_ and you can see some sample configuration files `here`_.
+Read more about `INI file format`_ and you can see some sample configuration files `here`_.

 .. _INI file format: https://en.wikipedia.org/wiki/INI_file